Example with ARGO data¶

 # Automatically get lon and lat based on standard names

-ds.gsw.SA_from_SP(SP=35, p='pres_adjusted')
+ds.gsw.SA_from_SP(SP=35, p="pres_adjusted")

 [18]:

-<xarray.DataArray 'SA' (n_prof: 130, n_levels: 56)>
+<xarray.DataArray 'SA' (n_prof: 130, n_levels: 56)> Size: 58kB

 array([[35.16540604, 35.16543255, 35.16545565, ..., 35.16805541,